KiranGanji/satisheshwarblogs/content/articles/20241225_breaking_into_cybersecurity.md

 My first official role was in **Legal Compliance** at an investment bank, focusing on **eDiscovery and eRetention**.
 This role exposed me to **governance, risk, and audit functions**.
 I quickly built up basic certifications, such as **CEH**, which helped me solidify my foundational knowledge.

 With each passing year, I sought to accumulate more cybersecurity knowledge, pivoting to new roles and dedicating time to studying for certifications and applying them in real-world situations.
 This journey led me to roles in **Security Testing**, building secure systems, and managing entire security delivery services for a **European retail client**.
-Today, I have the privilege of working across **third-party risk, application security, audit, and governance roles**.
+Today, I have the privilege of working across **third-party risk, application security, audit, and governance roles** at a US MNC.

 ---